Home » Blog » Tattoo » How much to tip tattoo artist

 Tattoo artist tip percentage

-If you find yourself dissatisfied with your tattoo or the overall experience, your immediate and most crucial step is to engage in direct, respectful communication with your artist.
+Talk to your artist directly and respectfully first, if you are unhappy with the tattoo or the experience.
 Reputable professionals are typically committed to client satisfaction and will often offer solutions, such as touch-ups or adjustments, to address legitimate concerns.
 Always provide them with the opportunity to rectify the situation first.

 Withholding a tip entirely is generally considered a last resort, appropriate only under extreme circumstances, such as: